Linnea55/Cucumber-Tutorial/new-scenario-template/intro.md

-# Test automation using Cucumber with Gradle
+# Test Automation Using Cucumber with Gradle

 ## Description